NicKarlovich/oneDNDConversion/doc.md

 * Target must now be willing
 * Effects of spell are not reliant on target's speed/strength
 * Can target more creatures with upcasting

+### Prayer of Healing
+* Used to just give 2d8 HP over 10 minutes
+* Now if creature stays within range of casting for all 10 minutes, those creatures gain benefits of a short rest (can only be affected by this spell 1/long rest)

 ### Poison Spray
 * Range of 30 feet not 10 feet